Extended Degree - Associate in Applied Science

 Successful completion of this accredited program leads to an associate in applied science degree and is designated as an extended degree program in which the student must complete a minimum of 73 credit hours.
 The program prepares selected individuals through theory, clinical and community experiences to assume the responsibility of providing safe, competent care for the dental patient in the prevention of oral disease.
 In order to complete the program, a "C" or better is required for all program courses.
 Through program completion, students are eligible for the National Board Dental Hygiene Examination (NBDHE), American Board of Dental Examiners - The Commission on Dental Competency Assessments (ADEX-CDCA), CDCA Local Anesthesia Examination, and CDCA Nitrous Oxide Examination.

 Dental Hygiene courses involving the clinical and classroom experiences are offered only at the Highland Lakes Campus.
-An external rotation is required at a local hospital dental clinic during the second year of the program.
+An external rotation is required at an external site during the second year of the program.
 Registration for the dental hygiene courses is possible only after the student is admitted to the dental hygiene program through a selection process.
 All requirements must be completed by December 15th of the year preceding intended enrollment into the dental hygiene program.

-Students must first be admitted to the college and designate dental hygiene (DHY) as their curriculum and Highland Lakes (HL) as their home campus.
+Students must first be admitted to the college and designate dental hygiene (DHY) as their curriculum.
 Admission into the program follows a selection process that is based on the student's grade point average (GPA) in the ten Required Supportive Courses listed under the Basic Admission Requirements below in conjunction with the respective completion date.
 The prospective student applying to the dental hygiene program must pass a criminal background check.

 Basic Admission requirements include: